Saturday, 21 February 2009

 What was intended to be 3 days off base ended up being 6 days off base owing to crap weather at Halley.

-What do 4 people in the middle of Antarctica with their own plane and with time to kill actually do?
+in the middle of Antarctica with their own plane and with time to kill actually do?
 Well, go for a jolly flight to The Therons mountain range and camp there of course!

 The night before we left I almost completely jeapardised my opportunity for this big excursion by deciding to mince up my thumb through sticking it into the very fast sharp spinny metal bit of a wood routing tool!
 Hmph.
 What a complete retard I was for that.